collective/collective.contentsections/README.md

 - *CollectionSection* to link a section with a collection.
 - *SelectionSection* to link a section to other pages.
 The *SelectionSection* replace the *Related items* behavior.
 - *CardsSection* content type based on a collective.z3cform.datagridfield field to make nice information blocks/links on a page
-- *ImagesSection*, *LinksSection*, *FilesSection* folderish section content types to keep the site structured and facilitate the cut and paste of sections between pages.
+- *ImagesSection*, *LinksSection*, *FilesSection*, *LocationsSection*, *ContactsSection* folderish section content types to keep the site structured and facilitate the cut and paste of sections between pages.
 - A *Page view* for folderish content types
-- *BasicPage*, *EventPage* page content types
+- *BasicPage*, *EventPage* and *NewsPage* page content types to replace default Plone content types.

 This product fits Plone with: